-- Faculty have extensive experience within public and private school settings
+- Faculty have extensive experience in clinical settings and public and private schools

-- Master data-based assessment, consultation and intervention strategies
+- Students master data-based assessment, consultation and intervention strategies

-We develop school leaders who promote the mental health and academic skills in all students from pre-K to 12 grades
+- We develop school leaders who promote mental health and academic skills in all students from grades Pre-K to 12.

-We offer in-depth training in evaluation of students for special service eligibility by teaching the assessment of academic skills and cognitive abilities and determining how social-emotional development interacts with academic and cognitive skills
+- We offer in-depth training in evaluating students for special service eligibility by teaching the assessment of academic skills and cognitive abilities and determining how social-emotional development interacts with academic and cognitive skills.

 Next Class Start Date

-Now accepting applications for an August 2016 class start in St. Davids, PA.
+Now accepting applications for a Fall 2017 class start in St. Davids, PA.